 On this page:

-- What is the Counseling Center, and who is it for?
+- What is the Counseling Center, and who is eligible for services?

 - How do I sign up for counseling?